AB negative blood type

 1 in 100 donors is AB negative

-AB negative is the rarest blood type accounting for just 1% of the donor population.
+AB negative is the rarest blood type in the ABO blood group, accounting for just 1% of our blood donors.

 In total only 3% of donors belong to the AB blood group.